wanjianwei/docs/tidb-cloud/use-chat2query-knowledge.md

 2. When you want to guide the structure of the SQL: If you have specific requirements for how the SQL should be structured, you can use an `Instruction` to guide Chat2Query.

-## How to Use Knowledge API
+## How to Use Domain Knowledge API
 It's important to note that the knowledge used by Chat2Query is **structured according to the database dimension**.
 Each database can incorporate the various types of knowledge mentioned above.
 Chat2Query can only use knowledge from the specific database it's connected to.
 And, you can connect multiple Chat2Query apps to the same database.

-Thus, to utilize the Knowledge API to enhance the SQL generation capabilities of Chat2Query from scratch, the process can be divided into two steps:
+Thus, to utilize the Domain Knowledge API to enhance the SQL generation capabilities of Chat2Query from scratch, the process can be divided into two steps:

 #### 1. Create a knowledge base for the connected database in the Chat2Query App.
 You can create a knowledge base for a specific database by calling `/v3/knowledgeBases`.
 After creation, you'll receive a `knowledge_base_id`, which you'll use for future knowledge management.